hbctraining/Intro-to-R-online-Catalyst/lessons/3B_Segment_3_Video_B.md

 name_of_function
 ```

-You can then use the assignment operator to assign value to it, where the value is the function.
+You can then use the assignment operator to assign value to it.
+The value will be the function that you define.

 ```r
 name_of_function <-